FAQ about companies’ reporting

 You should save the template before you fill it in.

 When you fill in the template, please do not change or add columns, and do not change headings and cell formats.
-Such changes may affect the validation of the Excel sheet when you attach it to the e-form Report a relationship with healthcare professionals (e-form) (in Danish).
+When its filled you attach it to the e-form Report a relationship with healthcare professionals (e-form) (in Danish).

 The reporting obligation applies to: